katzefudder/labs/developer-tools/php/README.md

-# Tutorial: Working and debugging PHP in Docker
+# Tutorial: Working with and debugging PHP in Docker
 The `docker-compose.yml` consists of two services: Webserver (Ubuntu 16.04, Apache2, PHP7) and Database (MySQL).
 By mounting `app` into the Webserver container, you can easily work on the file(s) and see the effects by opening [your browser](http://localhost).